qkmaxware/openmct-postgres/Readme.md

     </script>
 </body>
 ```
-Then include the server-side telemachus proxy in your app.js.
+Run `npm install` then include the server-side telemachus proxy in your app.js.
 ```diff
 const app = express();
 ...